-When it comes to VA disability compensation, the goal for most veterans is getting a 100 percent rating.
-The road to a 100 percent rating can be long and confusing.
-There are also different ways to get to a 100 percent rating.
-Below we will discuss the different types of 100 percent disability ratings.
+When it comes to VA disability compensation, the goal for most veterans is getting a 100% rating.
+The road to a 100% rating can be long and confusing.
+There are also different ways to get this rating.
+Below we will discuss the different types of 100% disability ratings.

-Total disability based on 100 percent scheduler rating: This is when a veteran’s single service-connected disability or alternatively, the veteran’s combined service-connected disabilities total to 100 percent.
+Total disability based on 100 % scheduler rating.
+This is when a veteran’s single service-connected disability or alternatively, the veteran’s combined service-connected disabilities total to 100 %.

-This rating is given to veterans who have been hospitalized for 21 days or longer or had surgery for a service-connected disability that requires at least a 30 day convalescence period.
-The VA will pay the veteran at the 100 percent rate for the extent of the hospital stay or convalescence period.
+VA gives this rating when a veteran has been hospitalized for 21 days or longer.
+Alternatively, VA awards the rating when a veteran’s service-connected disability required surgery that resulted in over 30 day convalescence period.
+VA will pay the veteran at the 100 % rate while the veteran is in the hospital or convalescence period.

 Permanent and Total Rating:

-The permanent and total rating is given when the VA recognizes that a veteran’s service-connected disabilities have no probability of improvement.
-This means that the veteran will remain at the 100 percent rating permanently without the need for future examinations.
+Regarding permanent and total rating, VA gives this when a veteran’s service-connected disabilities have no probability of improvement.
+This means that the veteran will remain at the 100 % rating permanently without the need for future examinations.